8. The functions

 console.log("variable2(10,12,14)=", variable2(10, 12, 14));

-// You can omit the curly braces if there is only one expression in the function body
+// braces can be omitted if there is only one expression in the function code

-// this expression is then the function's return value
+// this expression is then the return value of the

 const variable3 = (a, b, c) => a + b + c;